 Much cheaper than my gym membership, the Every Mother program has a simple app that only costs me about $15 a month.
 For the price of one yoga class, I get a short daily workout for an entire month, tailored to exactly what my core can handle.
 There is just enough variety to keep it interesting, and many of the workouts are restorative yet very effective.

 The photo above is from 50 days in, and I’m super pleased with my results.
-Okay so I don’t look like a personal trainer, but not too shabby for a woman in her 40s who loves bread and chocolate and had 2 babies . . .
-I’ve already lost over an inch off my waist, and my diastasis recti is not as bad as it was before I started.
+Okay so I don’t look like a personal trainer.
+But not too shabby for a woman in her 40s who loves bread and chocolate and had 2 babies.

-I’ve also learned how to know when my core and pelvic floor cannot handle what I’m doing, especially with things like carrying heavy loads or too much garden work.
-So I can ease off before undoing all my progress!
+The Every Mother videos also taught me how to know when my core and pelvic floor cannot handle what I’m doing.
+This is especially important when carrying heavy loads or doing any intense garden work.
+So I can ease off before undoing all my progress.
+Knowing what not to do is a huge part of the healing process.